 The ability to anticipate an objection is very important but not nearly as important as developing the skills to overcome the objections.
 No matter how hard you try to list every possible objection, there will still be the times when the prospect raises an objection that you never thought of.

 The Inner Workings of a Sales Objection

 The term objection has an additional meaning.
 As used here, an objection refers to ‘any hindrance voiced by the prospect which prevents you from moving to the next step in your presentation or closing the sale.’
 The key word here is ‘voiced.’

-There are five steps in dealing with objections:
+Here are five steps to deal with objections:

-3. Affirm the objection by restating it in the form of a question to be answered, ‘So what you are saying is that the delivery schedule is a concern to you.
-Is it that bothers you?
+- Affirm the objection by restating it in the form of a question to be answered: ‘So what you are saying is that the delivery schedule is a concern to you.
+Is that what bothers you?’

-4. Give complete answers to the objections.
-Use testimonials, past experiences or whatever relevant information you have.
+- Give complete answers to the objections.
+Use testimonials, past experiences, and other relevant information you have.

-5. When the prospect raises an observation that is perceived as a real drawback, present an compensating benefit such as, ‘Mr. Prospect, your concern about our delivery schedule, but we have transportation service to your area every second day.
-Your orders will be delivered on time.”
+- When the prospect raises an observation that is perceived as a real drawback, present compensating benefits such as, ‘Mr. Prospect, you’re concerned about our delivery schedule, but we have transportation service to your area every second day.
+Your orders will be delivered on time.’

 Objections that face salespeople the most are:

-If the prospect seems skeptical about your presentation, your product / services or your ability to deliver, it could come from one of the following situations:
+If the prospect seems skeptical about your presentation, your product / services, or your ability to deliver, it could have one of the following reasons:

 a.
 Promising too much.
 If you promise too much too soon or trivialize the uniqueness of the prospect’s situation you will surely lose him.